Maybe you’ve set up a bird feeder in your backyard and wondered: “What time of day do birds feed?” I was curious too!

 Now you know that birds feed throughout the day!
-BUT, you if read on, I’ll describe the various experiments I did to get this conclusion AND cover the factors that affect bird feeding timings in a day.
-Keep reading!
+Now if you read on, I’ll explain my answer AND cover the factors that affect wild birds’ feeding timings in a day.

 Here are the results of my analysis: